Frequently Asked Questions

-Traditional auctioneers are generally classified as those who do estate sales, car auctions, cattle sales, antiques, artwork, corporate liquidations, real estate auctions, etc. Jim does not accept work in any of these areas.
-His clientele is made up entirely of non-profit organizations.
+Traditional auctioneers are generally classified as those who do estate sales, car auctions, cattle sales, antiques, artwork, corporate liquidations, real estate auctions, etc. Jim does not seek or accept work in any of these areas.
+His clientele is made up entirely of 501(c) non-profit organizations.
 Most traditional auction professionals will do a great job selling Aunt Sally's collection of china after she's gone.
-Your question should be, "Do they know how to effectively sell a kindergarten class project for $3000.00?
+Your question should be, "Do they know how to effectively sell a kindergarten Class Project for $3000?

 Another auctioneer has an entire 'team' at the auction.
 How much staff does Jim bring?

 The simple answer is none.

 Jim works solo and has a great approach to training your volunteers to fill in the key areas of your auction.
 Clerks, Checkout, cashiers, spotters and table monitors can be trained to get the job done at no additional cost to your organization.
 If a circumstance warrants additional staff, Jim can, and will, supply some warm bodies.
 But it happens VERY seldom.

 You can hire a "Team" to do your benefit auction, similar to what you might find at an estate sale, but those folks don't work for free.
 You are paying for every one on that staff.
 While each of these positions are important, it's just not necessary to have them handled by paid professionals at most benefit auctions.

 Online Auctions: Good Idea or Great idea?

 They are a great option for many organizations.
 The number of online auctions being added to existing fundraising programs is growing every day.
 Several key reasons:

 - Takes some of the pressure off selling ALL procurred items in one night.